-Until he came to Agencourt,

 Whereas it was his chance;

-To find the King in readiness,
+Indicate the King in readiness,

 With all the Power of France.

-A mighty Host he had prepar'd, Of Armed Soldiers then; Which were no less by just Account, Than Forty Thousand Men.
+mighty Host he had prepar'd, Of Armed Soldiers then; hich were no less by just Account, Than Forty Thousand Men.

-Which sight did much amaze our King, For he and all his Host; Not passing Fifteen Thousand had, Accounted with the most.
+hich fight did much amaze our King, For he and all his Host; passing Fisteen Thousand had, Accounted with the most.

-The King of France who well did know, The Number of our Men; In vaunting Pride and great Disdain, Did send an Herald then:
+The Number of our Men; vaunting Pride and great Disdain, Did send an Herald then:

-To understand what he would give, For Ransom of his Life, When they in Field had taken him, Amongst the bloody strife.
+understand what he would give, For Ransom of his Life; hen they in Field had taken him, Amongst the bloody strife.

-And when our King with cheerful Heart, This answer then did make; Before that it does come to pass, Some of your Hearts will ake.
+d when our King with cheerful Heart, This answer then did make; ore that it does come to pass, ome of your Hearts will ake.

-And to your proud presumptuous King, Declare this thing, quoth he; My own Heart's-blood will pay the Price, Nought else he gets of me.
+d to your proud presumptuous King, beclare this thing, quoth he; own Heart's-blood will pay the Price, sought else he gets of me.

-Then spake the noble Duke of York, O noble King, quoth he, The Leading of this Battle brave, It doth belong to me.
-God-a-mercy Cousin York, he said, I grant thee thy Request; Then lead thou on couragiously, And I will lead the rest.
+n spake the noble Duke of York, noble King, quoth he, Leading of this Battle brave, doth belong to me.

+God-a-mercy Cousin York, he said,

+I grant thee thy Request;

+Then lead thou on couragiously,

+And I will lead the rest.

-Then came the bragging Frenchmen down, With cruel Force and Might; With whom our Noble King began, A fierce and dreadful Fight.
+Then came the bragging Frenchmen down,

+With cruel Force and Might;

+With whom our Noble King began,

+A fierce and dreadful Fight.

-The Archers they discharg'd their Shafts, As thick as Hail from Skie; And many a Frenchman in the Field, That happy Day did die.
+The Archers they discharg'd their Shafts,

+As thick as Hail from Skie;

+And many a Frenchman in the Field,

+That happy Day did die.

-Their Horses tumbled on the Stakes, And so their Lives they lost; And many a Frenchman there was ta'en, As Prisoners to their cost.
+Their Horses tumbled on the Stakes,

+And so their Lives they lost;

+And many a Frenchman there was ta'en,

+As Prisoners to their cost.

-Ten Thousand Men that Day was slain, As Enemies in the Field: And eke as many Prisoners, Were forc'd that Day to yield.
+Ten Thousand Men that Day was slain,

+As Enemies in the Field:

+And eke as many Prisoners,

+Were forc'd that Day to yield.